cliffordwilliam/python-2d-game-engine/docs/my_preferences.md

 - Using wildcards: I do not know what this script uses, I have to manually check with my eyes.
 - Importing the whole thing, then I still need to check with my eyes again to see what it uses.

+# Names

+Everything is not shortened for readability.
+Except the following as I am following the pygame names:
+- Surf.
+- Rects.